 Sometimes you need to be able to type special characters that are not apparently on the keyboard, such as accented characters, or symbols like ©.
 You can in fact get at lots of extra characters using the Alt key.
-The keyboard map at the bottom of this page shows the standard character set.
+The keyboard map below shows the standard character set.
 Here's how to type them: